Lodestar

 Frequently asked

-What is Estonia's income tax rate?
+What is the income tax rate in Estonia?

 A single flat 22 % on the worldwide income of Estonian tax residents.
 There are no progressive brackets.
-The basic annual tax-free allowance is € 8,400, tapering to zero for income above € 40,200 per year.
+The basic exemption is € 700/mo, or € 8,400 a year, and since 1 January 2026 every resident gets the full amount whatever they earn.
+The income taper that used to shrink it away is gone.
+At pensionable age the exemption is € 9,312 a year.

-Is corporate tax really 0 % in Estonia?
+Is corporate tax really zero in Estonia?

 Does e-Residency create Estonian tax residency?